 Unlike consular legalization, apostille does not provide immunity to the recipient of the document.
 Consequently, you should not use an apostille certificate to use the document in the United States or in other countries that are not parties to the Hague Legalization Convention.
 There are several different organizations and authorities that can perform this service.
 In the Commonwealth of Massachusetts, for example, the Secretary Of State’s office can authenticate a document for use in another country.
 In Denmark, the Ministry of Foreign Affairs and Trade can apostille documents in Danish or Czech.
 It is also possible to pay a fee if the document is to be used in another country.

 An apostille certifies the signature and seal of public officials.
 It enables the document to be accepted by other countries that are members of the Hague Convention.
-It costs around $6 per signature.
+It costs around $149.95 per document.

 Cost Of La Hague Apostille